(with thanks to Craig Law, onetime cyclocross novice)

 On race day, when should I get there?

 There is no on-site, race day registration.
-After the in-person registration day, all registration for all races must be done online through CCN.ca.
-Single day entrants who are pre-registered must pick up their race number well before the start of their race, before the first race or between races, not during a race.
-Season entrants will only pick up their numbers once and use them for the complete season.
+All registration for all races must be done online through CCNbikes.com.
+Single day entrants who are pre-registered must pick up their race numbers and bike chip well before the start of their race, before the first race or between races, not during a race.
+Season entrants will only pick up their numbers and chip once and use them for the complete season.
 After that, season riders simply have to show up for the start of their races.

-Both day entrants and season riders must show a valid UCI licence or OCA Citizens Permit in order to obtain their numbers.
-We will have a record of riders who have purchased a single day license.
+Both day entrants and season riders must show a valid UCI licence or OCA Citizen Permit in order to obtain their numbers.

 While there is no check-in for series entrants, it’s never a bad idea to pre-ride the course.
 Please note, however, that warm up rides are only permitted when other races are fully completed.